 2016 saw the release of "Shouldn'," a tongue-in-cheek tribute to redneck anthems which took off in Europe and became Beadles' first charting track, reaching #26 on the ECMA Country Charts.
 The following year, Beadles returned to the ECMA Top 30 with "All Down for Austin," featuring legendary drummer Brady Blade (Dylan, Dave Matthews).
 The song showcases Beadles' ability to pen a storyline as it humorously recounted his band's first trip to South by Southwest.

-Beadles' momentum continued in 2018 when another Sinclair production, "Won't Be Alone," was licensed by Nashville's Washington Street Publishing.
-Kevin is currently finishing studio work on his second full-length album, Be Young Today – due out in 2019.
+Beadles' momentum continued in 2018 when another Sinclair production, "Won't Be Alone," was licensed by Nashville's Washington Street Publishing and "I Yield" reached #34 on the ECMA Country Charts.
+Kevin is currently finishing studio work on his second full-length album, Be Young Today – due out in 2020.

 The title track, "Be Young Today," was inspired by the famous lament of Oliver Wendell Holmes Jr as he observed scandalously bare legs on a warm spring day in 1930, "Ah, to be 85 again!"
 It is the dichotomy of a sometimes humorous and sometimes serious introspective look at the human condition that makes Kevin Beadles' brand of storytelling stand apart.
 There's always a story and a song in Kevin Beadles.
 And if the recent past is any indication, the future looks increasingly bright for a "Beadles" Invasion of California Country music.